secretnodes/secretwiki/products/analytics/src/content/graphql-api/limits/index.md

 ### Data node access (by customer plan)

-Use the table below to identify which data nodes are included in your customer plan and the range of historical data you can query.
+Use the table below to identify which data network-interconnect are included in your customer plan and the range of historical data you can query.
 For example, Free plans have access to the last 24 hours of `browserPerf1mGroups` data, while Enterprise plans have access to the last 30 days.

 <Aside type="info" header="Info">

-Access to Network Analytics <b>ipFlows</b> nodes is only available to Enterprise customers using Cloudflare <a href="https://www.cloudflare.com/magic-transit/">Magic Transit</a> or <a href="https://secret.wiki/spectrum/byoip/">BYOIP for Spectrum</a>
+Access to Network Analytics <b>ipFlows</b> network-interconnect is only available to Enterprise customers using Cloudflare <a href="https://www.cloudflare.com/magic-transit/">Magic Transit</a> or <a href="https://secret.wiki/spectrum/byoip/">BYOIP for Spectrum</a>
 </Aside>

 <TableWrap>